Genetically modified food controversies: Herbicides

 The development of glyphosate-tolerant (Roundup Ready) plants changed the herbicide use profile away from more persistent, higher toxicity herbicides, such as atrazine, metribuzin and alachlor, and reduced the volume and harm of herbicide runoff.
 A study by Chuck Benbrook concluded that the spread of glyphosate-resistant weeds had increased US herbicide use.
 That study cited a 23% increase (.3 kilograms/hectare) for soybeans from 1996 to 2006, a 43% (.9 kg/ha) increase for cotton from 1996 to 2010 and a 16% (.5 kg/ha) decrease for corn from 1996 to 2010.
 However, this study came under scrutiny because Benbrook did not consider the fact that glyphosate is less toxic than other herbicides, thus net toxicity may decrease even as use increases.
 Graham Brookes accused Benbrook of subjective herbicide estimates because his data, provided by the National Agricultural Statistics Service, does not distinguish between genetically modified and non-genetically modified crops.
 Brookes had earlier published a study that found that the use of biotech crops had reduced the volume and environmental impact of herbicide and other pesticides, which contradicted Benbrook.
 Brookes stated that Benbrook had made "biased and inaccurate" assumptions.

+The environmental impact of herbicides is estimated in several studies through the Environmental Impact Quotient (EIQ); however, some authors criticize the use of this tool, considering it an inadequate and methodologically flawed measure for accurately assessing the environmental effects of pesticides and, in particular, herbicides.
+In the study by Kniss (2017), which did not use the EIQ but instead adopted an approach based on risk quotients for acute and chronic toxicity, the evolution of herbicide use intensity and relative toxicity in the United States over approximately 25 years was analyzed across six crops.
+Herbicide use intensity increased in all evaluated crops, including faster growth in some non–genetically modified crops.
+Despite this, the toxicity associated with herbicides did not increase proportionally: chronic toxicity decreased in soybean and rice, while acute toxicity showed reductions in corn/maize, soybean, cotton, and rice.
+In the most recent year evaluated in the study (2014–2015), glyphosate accounted for approximately 26% of applications in corn, 43% in soybean, and 45% in cotton, but was responsible for only 0.1, 0.3, and 3.5% of the chronic toxicity risk in these crops, respectively, due to its relatively low toxicological profile.

 Insecticides

 A claimed environmental benefit of Bt-cotton and maize is reduced insecticide use.
 A PG Economics study concluded that global pesticide use was reduced by 286,000 tons in 2006, decreasing pesticidal environmental impact by 15%.
-A survey of small Indian farms between 2002 and 2008 concluded that Bt cotton adoption had led to higher yields and lower pesticide use.
 Another study concluded that insecticide use on cotton and corn during the years 1996 to 2005 fell by 35600000 kg of active ingredient, roughly equal to the annual amount applied in the European Union.
 A Bt cotton study in six northern Chinese provinces from 1990 to 2010 concluded that it halved the use of pesticides and doubled the level of ladybirds, lacewings and spiders and extended environmental benefits to neighbouring crops of maize, peanuts and soybeans.